 Why this reads naturally

-Generated content reads like a robot when it says the same thing regardless of what is true.
-Generated content reads like a human when it says different things because different things are true.
-Conditional statements are how you achieve the second outcome.
+Generated content sounds like a robot when it says the same thing regardless of what is true.
+It sounds like a human when it says different things because different things are true.
+Conditionals are how you get the second outcome.
 The naturalness comes from the content being responsive to reality, not from clever phrasing.

 Conditionals are how Google's standards get met

-Google has spent fifteen years getting better at detecting content that exists only to fill space.
-The 250-word filler articles of the early 2010s worked until Panda.
+Google has spent fifteen years getting better at sniffing out content that exists only to fill space.
+The 250-word filler articles worked until Panda.
 The spun-content farms worked until they did not.
-Each generation of low-effort content gets caught by the next generation of the algorithm.
+Every generation of low-effort content gets caught by the next generation of the algorithm.

-Conditional-statement content survives this scrutiny for a structural reason: it is genuinely informative.
-The sentence "Choose from 412 tactical bipods from 38 brands, starting at $24.50" tells the reader and Google something true and useful about the page.
+Conditional content survives that scrutiny for a structural reason: it is genuinely informative.
+"Choose from 312 men's trail running shoes from 24 brands, starting at $64.95" tells the reader and Google something true and useful.
 It is not filler.
-It is a specific, accurate, useful summary of what the page contains, generated from real data.
-That is exactly the kind of content Google's standards have been pushing toward for over a decade.
+It is a specific, accurate summary of what the page contains, built from real data, which is exactly what Google's standards have been pushing toward for over a decade.

-The irony is that function-driven content, which sounds like it should be the low-effort option, actually produces content that meets Google's quality bar better than most hand-written category copy, because the hand-written copy is usually generic and the conditional output is usually specific.
-The machine, given good logic and good data, writes more specifically than a rushed human writer assigned thirty category pages in a week.
+The irony is delicious: function-driven content sounds like it should be the lazy option, and instead it usually meets Google's quality bar better than hand-written category copy, because the hand-written copy is generic and the conditional output is specific.
+The machine, given good logic and good data, writes more specifically than a rushed human assigned thirty category pages in a week.

 Designing good conditional logic

-The quality of conditional-statement content depends entirely on the quality of the logic and the data behind it.
-This is design work, and it is where the SEO who understands the category earns their value.
+The quality of the output depends entirely on the quality of the logic and the data behind it.
+This is design work, and it is where the SEO who actually understands the category earns their keep.

-Good conditional logic anticipates the range of situations the data will present.
-What happens when a category has zero in-stock products?
-The logic must not say "starting at $0.00" or "412 in stock" when the real number is zero.
-What happens when the lowest price is suspiciously low, perhaps a data error?
-The logic should have a sanity check.
-What happens when a category name is unusually long, or contains a special character, or is itself a brand name?
-The logic must produce a grammatical sentence in every case.
+Good logic anticipates the range of situations the data will throw at it.
+What happens when a category has zero products in stock?
+The logic must not announce "312 in stock" when the real number is zero.
+What if the lowest price is suspiciously low, a data error?
+There needs to be a sanity check.
+What if a category name is unusually long, or contains an odd character, or is itself a brand name?
+The sentence has to come out grammatical in every case.

-This is the unglamorous work that separates a function-driven content system that ships and ranks from one that embarrasses the brand.
-The conditional statements have to be designed by someone who thinks through the edge cases.
+This is the unglamorous work that separates a system that ships and ranks from one that embarrasses the brand.
 The number of edge cases is finite and knowable.
-Working through them is a real but bounded task, and it is the difference between content that reads naturally everywhere and content that reads naturally on the pages someone happened to test.
+Working through them is a real but bounded task, and it is the whole difference between content that reads naturally everywhere and content that reads naturally only on the pages someone happened to test.

 The trap door

-The most common failure with conditional content is testing it only on well-behaved categories.
-The big categories with clean data and lots of products produce great sentences.
+The classic failure is testing conditional content only on well-behaved categories.
+The big ones with clean data and plenty of products produce lovely sentences.
 The system ships.
-Then someone finds the small category with one out-of-stock product and a missing price, and the page reads "Browse our selection of 1 hunting knives, starting at $0.00, with 0 in stock."
-Every edge case must be handled in the logic before launch, not discovered by a customer after.
+Then someone finds the tiny category with one out-of-stock item and a missing price, and the page proudly announces "Browse our selection of 1 trail running shoes, starting at $0.00, with 0 in stock."
+Handle every edge case in the logic before launch, not after a customer finds it for you.

-Conditional statements are the technique that makes the rest of function-driven content read well.
-The variables provide the raw data.
-The functions assemble the data into output.
-The shortcodes place the output on pages.
-Conditional statements are the layer of intelligence inside the functions that makes the output sound human.
+Conditional statements are the technique that makes everything else in function-driven content read well.
+Variables provide the raw data.
+Functions assemble it into output.
+Shortcodes place the output on pages.
+Conditionals are the layer of intelligence inside the functions that makes the output sound human instead of mechanical.

-Without conditionals, function-driven content produces rigid templates that Google eventually discounts.
-With conditionals, it produces specific, varied, accurate content that meets the quality bar.
-This is the technique that answers the "but generated content reads badly" objection, and it is worth mastering because it is what makes the entire approach defensible.
+Without them, you get rigid templates Google eventually discounts.
+With them, you get specific, varied, accurate content that clears the quality bar.
+This is the technique that answers the "but generated content reads badly" objection, and it is worth mastering, because it is what makes the entire approach defensible.

-The next Insights in this section cover page segmentation, the variables hiding in your database, and how natural language processing turns specifications into sentences.
-All of them build on the conditional-statement foundation in this article.
+The next Insights cover page segmentation, the variables hiding in your database, and how natural-language processing turns specifications into sentences.
+All of them build on the conditional foundation here.

 From the book